J. P. Cross: Malayan Emergency

 In 1948 Cross moved from Burma to Malaya where he was until 1959.
 During this time, he was the chief instructor at the Army School of Education (Gurkhas) in Malaya as which he discovered a Communist-inspired plot to penetrate Gurkhas and disseminate anti-British propaganda from the school.

-Between 1951-1956, except for one period of UK leave, Cross was commanding a rifle company against the Communist Terrorists on operations in the jungle during this time during which he was recommended for a Military Cross twice and received a Mention-in-Dispatches twice.
+Between 1951 and 1956, except for one period of UK leave, Cross was commanding a rifle company against the Communist Terrorists on operations in the jungle during this time during which he was recommended for a Military Cross twice and received a Mention-in-Dispatches twice.

 He then went to Hong Kong for a 2-year tour.
 This was the first time there was no need for loaded weapons to be carried (at one time or another during the year) since 1944.
 In 1959 Cross went around the world on leave travelling in Assam and Nepal before returning to Hong Kong.

 Towards the end of 1960 Cross returned to Malaya and started on an unusually demanding series of military operations against the rump of the Malayan Communist Terrorists on the Malay/Thai border.
 During this time, Cross used a weapon 'for real' every year up till 1976.

-Between 1961-1963 Cross managed to nullify the effects of what the great Spencer Chapman had instituted with the Chinese Communists 20 years beforehand in relation to the aboriginal population near the Malay/Thai border.
-With ten Gurkhas, he lived on 1 Kg of rations every 5¾ days for 52 days and carried up to 128 lbs.
+Between 1961 and 1963 Cross managed to nullify the effects of what the great Spencer Chapman had instituted with the Chinese Communists 20 years beforehand in relation to the aboriginal population near the Malay/Thai border.
+With ten Gurkhas, he lived on 1 kg of rations every 5¾ days for 52 days and carried up to 128 lbs.
 Cross personally managed to win over the Temiar tribe from the Chinese communist guerrillas after the third long operation (the second of 70 days and the third of 80).
-I was given name of 'Tata', 'Old Man', an accolade in their society.
+He was given the name of 'Tata', 'Old Man', an accolade in their society.
 He accepted for a Malayan decoration by Malayan PM (Ali Menku Negara – the Most Exalted Order of the Realm) but the British Army awarded Cross an MBE instead for his work with the Temiar.
 Following this, Cross returned to England to recuperate on leave.